albanm/node-libxml-xsd/README.md

 **Params**

 - sourcePath `string` - The path of the file to read
 - callback <code>[validateToFileCallback](#Schema..validateToFileCallback)</code> - The callback that handles the response.
-Expects err and an array of validation errors.
+Expects err and an array of validation errors null if none.

 *documented by [jsdoc-to-markdown](https://github.com/75lb/jsdoc-to-markdown)*.